carlonlv/SSD-Benchmark-Analysis/SSD_Benchmark_Analysis/README.md

 ## Saved Experiment Data

-The results are not distributied online but you can find the results of `blktrace` on `mel-012.syslab.sandbox` at `/home/xiaoche5/traces`
+The results are not distributed online but you can find the results of `blktrace` on `mel-012.syslab.sandbox` at `/home/xiaoche5/traces`

 The names of the files tells you the contents.
 They are named as follows: